 Getting Started & Who Can Apply

-Varuna considers all literary and genre-based work both for the Fellowships and for the Unpublished Manuscript Award.
+Varuna considers all poetry, literary and genre-based work for the Fellowships.
 This includes young adult and junior fiction, travel writing, and family memoir.
 In making their selection the Selectors are looking for new work that is original, actively engages the reader and that has a distinctive voice and a well-developed sense of direction.

 * Greater Sydney is all of the Sydney Metropolitan Area other than the inner urban areas of Global Sydney.
 It comprises the diverse suburban communities that ring Global Sydney from Campbelltown in the South to the Northern suburbs, Gosford and the Central Coast in the North and Penrith in the West.
 It also encompasses the economic, administrative and social hubs of Parramatta, Liverpool, Campbelltown, Penrith, Blacktown, Sutherland and Hornsby.